ngi-nix/summer-of-nix/README.md

 In the two years of Summer of Nix, the prominent challenge could be considered an onboarding one:

+Participation in Summer of Nix involves making decisions often with little information.
-The scope of the work in Summer of Nix includes making impactful and high level decisions.
+The scope of the work in Summer of Nix includes making high level decisions with very little information at hand.
-We did our best to provide participants with the information and guidance necessary for that.
+We did our best to provide participants with the confidence to make such decisions even if information.
 Yet, it seems we were not entirely successful and many a participant approached us for more information.

 and teams need to form.